debrawolford/plant-swap/README.md

 * To allow users to message each other within the website, instead of needing to be forwarded to an external email client.
 * A feature to allow users to simply upload images for their personal system, instead of needing to copy and paste a URL from the web.
 * A section on the Account page which would allow users to edit their details (username, email, password, etc.)
+* Back-end form validation.
+At the moment the forms are only validated on the front-end which isn't secure.

 [Back to Top](#table-of-contents)